St. Louis Ribs Asia Style using the 4:1 method with Rainbow Slaw

 • 15 g salt

-First, make the teriyaki sauce.
-Combine soy sauce, mirin, vinegar, and sugar in a small saucepan.
-If you'd like to add flavorings, add garlic and ginger.
-Heat the mixture, stirring constantly, and simmer for 5–10 minutes until the sugar dissolves and the sauce reduces (a brown foam should form).
-Since the sauce will be used as a glaze, it should be slightly thickened.
-To achieve this, mix cornstarch with water, add it to the simmering sauce, and cook for another 1–2 minutes until thickened.
-Then, let it cool and, if desired, strain it through a sieve.
-Transfer it to a clean jar; the teriyaki sauce will then keep for approximately 1–2 weeks.
+First, prepare the teriyaki sauce.
+Mix soy sauce, mirin, vinegar, and sugar in a small saucepan.
+If adding aromatics, add garlic and ginger.
+Heat the mixture, stirring, and simmer for 5–10 minutes until the sugar dissolves and the sauce reduces (brown foam should form).
+Since the sauce will be used as a glaze, it should be slightly thick.
+To thicken, mix cornstarch with water, add to the boiling sauce, and continue to cook for 1–2 minutes until thickened.
+Then let cool and, if necessary, strain through a sieve.
+Pour into a clean jar; the teriyaki sauce will keep for approximately 1–2 weeks.

-Carefully remove the membrane from the bone side of the ribs and trim away any excess fat or tough bits.
-Then generously rub all over with the Asian BBQ rub.
+Carefully remove the silver skin from the bone side of the ribs and trim off any excess fat or tough spots.
+Then generously rub all sides with the Asian BBQ rub.
 Wrap in cling film or cover and marinate overnight in the refrigerator.

-Set your smoker or grill to 120°C (250°F) for indirect heat.
-For a mild, sweet aroma, use cherry wood for smoking and add it to the coals.
+Set smoker or grill to 120 °C indirect heat, use cherry wood for a mild-sweet aroma and add to the embers.
 Once smoke develops, place the ribs meat-side up.
-Smoke for 4 hours, or until the internal temperature reaches approximately 94°C (200°F).
-(Alternatively: The meat should easily pull away from the bone.)
+Smoke for 4 hours until the internal temperature reaches approx. 94 °C. (Alternatively: The meat should easily come off the bone.)

-Reduce the smoker or grill temperature to 100°C. Brush the ribs with teriyaki sauce two to three times, repeating every 15–20 minutes.
-Keep them at an internal temperature of 94°C for a total of about 60 minutes, until the sauce caramelizes and becomes glossy.
+Reduce smoker or grill temperature to 100 °C. Brush the ribs two to three times with teriyaki sauce, repeating every 15–20 minutes.
+Maintain an internal temperature of 94 °C for a total of about 60 minutes until the sauce caramelizes and becomes glossy.

-➍ Prepare the rainbow slaw at the same time.
-Wash the vegetables, peel them (if necessary), and chop or grate them accordingly.
-Place them in a large bowl.
+At the same time, prepare the Rainbow Slaw.
+Wash and peel (if necessary) the vegetables and cut or grate them accordingly.
+Place in a large bowl.

-Taste and adjust the seasoning if necessary.
+taste and season if necessary.
 Then pour over the prepared vegetables and mix everything carefully but thoroughly.
-Knead only lightly so the colors don't blend too much.
-Let it marinate for 15–30 minutes.
-To serve, slice the meat between the ribs into portions and arrange on plates with the sauce and salad.
+Knead only lightly so that the colors do not mix too much.
+Then let it rest for 15–30 minutes.
+To serve, cut the meat into portion sizes between the ribs and arrange on plates with sauce and salad.

 Recipe by David Pietralla

-This recipe was prepared at the FIRE&FOOD BBQ DAY.
+the recipe at the FIRE&FOOD BBQ DAY.
 David is an independent restaurateur specializing in high-end steaks and BBQ.
-His "Tasting Room" hosts approximately 120 meat-related events annually.
-With 20 different concepts, ranging from grilling courses to elegant menus, honest and professional service is paramount. www.meatheaven.de
+His "Tastingroom" hosts approximately 120 events annually on the topic of meat.
+Across 20 concepts, from grilling courses to sophisticated menus, honest and factual interaction is paramount. www.meatheaven.de

 Recipe from FIRE&FOOD Magazine 03/2025